pivotal-cf/docs-pks/console-login-opsmanager.hbs.md

 ---

-When you use Tanzu Kubernetes Grid Integrated Edition Management Console to deploy Tanzu Kubernetes Grid Integrated Edition on vSphere, it deploys Operations Manager.
+When you use {{  vars.product }} Management Console to deploy {{  vars.product }} on vSphere, it deploys Operations Manager.
 The **Deployment Metadata** view of the management console displays the credentials that you need to log in to the deployed Operations Manager instance.

 ## <a id='ops-manager-ssh'></a>Connect to Operations Manager with SSH

-Tanzu Kubernetes Grid Integrated Edition Management Console generates an SSH private key to control SSH access to the Operations Manager VM when you deploy Tanzu Kubernetes Grid Integrated Edition.
+{{  vars.product }} Management Console generates an SSH private key to control SSH access to the Operations Manager VM when you deploy {{  vars.product }}.

 1. Go to **Deployment Metadata** in the management console.
 1. Click the clipboard icon at the end of the **{{ vars.platform_name }} VM SSH Private Key** row to copy its contents.